Charles Finch (British businessman)

-Charles P. Finch (born 15 August 1962) is a British businessman and film producer.
-Finch is the CEO of the brand development and investment company Finch + Partners, and former global chairman of Dean & DeLuca.
+Charles P. Finch (born 15 August 1962) is a British businessman, film producer and publisher.
+Finch is the CEO of the brand development and investment company Finch + Partners and editor-in-chief of magazine A Rabbit's Foot.

 Early life and family

 Born Charles Peter George Thomas Ingle Finch, Finch is the son of the actor Peter Finch and grandson of the chemist and mountaineer George Finch.
 Finch was raised in Jamaica and France and schooled at Gordonstoun, in Scotland.
-His mother was the British-born South African actress and writer Yolande Turner.
+His mother was the British-born South African actress and writer Yolande Turner nee Turnbull.

 Career

 Film

 Finch wrote and directed the 1988 fantasy film Priceless Beauty, and the 1991 thriller Where Sleeping Dogs Lie.
 He wrote, directed and acted in the 1998 film Never Ever.
 Films Finch has produced include Bad Girls (1994), which starred Andie MacDowell and Drew Barrymore and was co-written by his mother Yolande Turner; and Spider (2002), which starred Ralph Fiennes and was directed by David Cronenberg.

 In 2008 Finch was executive producer on Battle for Haditha, a dramatisation of the Haditha massacre of 2005, in which 24 unarmed Iraqi men, women and children were killed by United States Marines.
 The film was directed by Nick Broomfield and aired on Channel 4.
 It was awarded the Grierson Award for Best Drama Documentary.
 In 2014, Finch was executive producer on Broomfield's Tales of the Grim Sleeper, which was shortlisted for the Academy Award for Best Documentary Feature.
-He was also executive producer on Broomfield's 2017 documentary Whitney: Can I Be Me.
-Finch was also executive producer on the 2017 documentary Love, Cecil, a portrait of the photographer Cecil Beaton, directed by Lisa Immordino Vreeland.